The functions we perform to deliver our purpose are:

 Conducting successful electoral events

 The AEC provides polling services for federal elections, by-elections and referendums.
-It is compulsory for all eligible Australian citizens to enrol and vote in these electoral events, so the AEC provides a range of voting options and monitors and responds to voter turnout and formality.
+It is compulsory for all eligible Australian citizens to enrol and vote in these electoral events.
+The AEC supports this by:

-Outside of a full federal election, the AEC provides polling services for by-elections and conducts Senate special counts, which are usually triggered by parliamentary resignations.
+The AEC also provides polling services for by-elections and conducts Senate special counts.

 Highlights of the year